michaeljclark/sushi/README.md

 ## Building

 * Tested with GCC 4.9, Clang 3.3 and MSC v110 (Visual Studio 2012)
-* Requires gmake on FreeBSD, OpenBSD and NetBSD
+* Makefile currently requires gmake on FreeBSD, OpenBSD and NetBSD
+* Builds on Windows using Visual Studio 2012, 2013 or 2015
+* Builds on OS X using gmake or Xcode

 ```
 git submodule update --init